SciTools/cartopy/docs/source/matplotlib/feature_interface.rst

 ------------

-Example of using the Feature class with the matplotlib interface
+Example of using the Feature class with the Matplotlib interface
 ----------------------------------------------------------------

 .. figure:: ../gallery/lines_and_polygons/images/sphx_glr_feature_creation_001.png